akashpatel2699/public-chat-room-with-oauth/README.md

   They were able to log in without authentication by changing my state fromn false to true.
 I did search on this topic but didn't find any good solution rather than disabling the developer tool.

+* I had to push to heroku again to rebuild my application because I inserted github client secret wrong and I tried restarting dynos but that didn't work.

 ## Improvements
 * If I had more time then I would have implemented an API for random jokes so when client types